Milofow/Milofow/Research/Cultural differences & ethics research.md

 ### How do you know that your ethical considerations match with those of other software engineers?
 Ofcourse you can notice quickly if you're on the same page by working together and looking at each other's code.
 But you will also notice when discussing issues together and hearing their points of view.
 As for everything, if you want to know for sure, you need to communicate with eachother.

 <br>

 ### Which ethical aspects play a role in your project?
 Design patterns, privacy and to ensure that some parts of code work perfectly.
 Regarding my own project to be ethical I need to make sure only the house owner can control his devices and not people from outside for example.
 So that his privacy is protected.
 Because my code works with physical objects it needs to work perfectly, to avoid devices not working anymore or can't be controlled.
-In our group project it's our duty to create a clear navigation through the application so people don't buy something by mistake
+In our group project it's our duty to create a clear navigation through the application so people don't buy something by mistake.

 <br>